 Even so, there is a general acceptance among developers of what 5G is all about and what these network types are likely to look like.
 5G will likely make use of higher frequency radio bands to allow data transfers at higher speeds.
 Network reach and coverage will consist of lots of smaller transmitters, some only covering a few blocks, in order to make up for the lack of achievable distance with very high frequency signals.
 In consumer devices, 5G smartphones will makes use of carrier aggregation and heavy MIMO antenna in order ensure coverage from numerous base stations, as well as increasing overall throughput.
 LTE networks, WiFi data, and unlicensed spectrum could all be used to ensure sufficient coverage and higher data speeds with the introduction of 5G.

-While we’re still some way away from knowing exactly how the 5G market is going to look around the world, countries and carriers are beginning to take their first steps.
+While we’re still some way away from knowing exactly what is 5G going to look around the world, countries and carriers are beginning to take their first steps.

 Back in July 2016, Verizon became the first US carrier to dish out some details on its 5G specification.
 The technically heavy documents and company testing details new multi antenna array processing techniques, carrier aggregation technologies, and wide bandwidth uses for fast 5G data speeds, which it hopes will be used as a blueprint not only for its own upcoming 5G network, but also by other carriers.